charlesreiss/cs3130-website/labhw/cache-programs.md

 *  9 Mar 2023: update skeleton code Makefile to rename target to `make submit` and have it not look for prog4.c, prog5.c
 *  14 Mar 2023: add some more detailt to section on the template code re: the main loop
+*  16 Mar 2023: be explicit that for this assignment KB = 1024 bytes
 </div>